Non-citizen suffrage: By region

-In some countries, some administrative division have granted voting rights to non-citizens.
+In some countries, some administrative divisions have granted voting rights to non-citizens.
 Other countries have granted voting rights to non-citizens who hold citizenship of a country which is a fellow member of a supranational organization (e.g. members of the European Union).
 In a few cases, countries or other governmental entities grant voting rights to citizens and non-citizens alike.

 Supranational groupings

 A number of separate supranational groupings of countries exist, and membership in some of these groupings may involve multinational agreements and treaties in which member countries agree to some degree of reciprocity regarding voting rights.
-Some individual countries are members of more than one supranational groupings, and some supranational groupings of countries are members of other supranational groupings of countries.
+Some individual countries are members of more than one supranational grouping, and some supranational groupings of countries are members of other supranational groupings of countries.

 European Union (EU)

 Map of resident non-EU foreigners' local election voting rights in Europe, with countries colored accordingly:

 The 1992 Maastricht Treaty imposed reciprocity inside the European Union concerning voting rights in local elections; this already existed for the European elections.
-In several European states, the public debate on the right of foreigners to vote was therefore renewed, as some foreign residents had the right to vote (European foreign residents) while others, non-Europeans, did not.
+In several European states, the public debate on the right of foreigners to vote was therefore renewed, as some foreign residents had the right to vote (European foreign residents), while others, non-Europeans, did not.
 As a result of this debate, Luxembourg, Lithuania, Slovenia and Belgium extended the right to vote, in different manners, to all foreign residents (which was already the case in Sweden, Denmark, Finland and the Netherlands).

 The European Parliament, the Council of Europe and the Baltic Sea States Conference have produced various recommendations in favor of the introduction of the right to vote and of eligibility to all foreign residents in local elections.
-The 1992 Convention on the Participation of Foreigners in Public Life at Local Level from the Council of Europe, is opened to signatures and ratifications.
+The 1992 Convention on the Participation of Foreigners in Public Life at Local Level, a treaty by the Council of Europe, came into force in 1997 and is open for member-states to ratify.
 Then there is the Council Directive 94/80/EC from the 19th of December 1994 defining to which political organs other EU citizen can vote.